belloshehu/3mtt-basic-express-api/README.md

 ## Description

-This is an express API server with the following endpoints:
+This is an express API server to perform CRUD on user resources in POSTRESQL database via the following endpoints:

 1.  `GET` `/users` endpoint to fetch all users
 2.  `GET` `/users/:id` endpoint to fetch one user by Id